Choosing a generative AI service - Choosing a generative AI service

 Supported foundation models are updated on a regular basis, and currently include:

-Use Amazon Bedrock and Amazon SageMaker to experiment with a variety of foundation models, and privately customize them with your data.
+Use Amazon Bedrock and Amazon SageMaker AI to experiment with a variety of foundation models, and privately customize them with your data.
 To explore generative AI quickly, you also have the option of using PartyRock, an Amazon Bedrock Playground.
 PartyRock is a generative AI app building playground with which you can experiment hands-on with prompt engineering.

 Associated blog posts